-Dubbo Regional Council will provide the marketing and resources while businesses provide the free tea and/or coffee.
+Dubbo Regional Council provides the marketing and resources while businesses provide the free tea and/or coffee.

 This scheme is a win for everyone involved.
 It’s a win for road safety as drivers take a rest break, a win for local villages, towns and cities as they attract increased visitors and a win for businesses who attract customers.

-The scheme will be operating in at least 24 local government areas within Western and South Western NSW stretching from the Victorian border to the Queensland border and stretching across to the cost in some areas with a total of 95 businesses on board.
+The 2018 scheme operated in 23 local government areas within Western and South Western NSW stretching from the Victorian border to the Queensland border and stretching across to the cost in some areas with a total of 95 businesses on board.

 Free child car seat checking days

 All children must be safely fastened in the correct child car seat for their age and size.
 A child who is properly secured in an approved child car seat is less likely to be injured or killed in a car crash than one who is not.
 A series of child restraint checking days are held in Dubbo and Wellington every year.
 These free checking days are a great opportunity for parents, carers and key childcare stakeholders who wish to ensure their child car seats are fitted safely and correctly.
-The free checking day is also a great place to learn about the latest child restraint regulations .
+The free checking day is also a great place to learn about the latest child restraint regulations.
 The Road Safety Officer is also available to deliver group presentations about the legislative changes.
-Check Upcoming Events for further details.

 See the Child Car Seats website for detailed information.